ESP8266 NodeMCU Send Emails using an SMTP Server: HTML, Text, and Attachments (Arduino)

 This section will show you how to send attachments in your emails sent by the ESP8266.
 We’ll show you how to send .txt files or pictures.
 This can be useful to send a .txt file with sensor readings from the past few hours or other applications.

 You should save the files you want to send in the ESP8266 filesystem (SPIFFS or LittleFS).
+The default filesystem used by the library is LittleFS.
 You can also send attachments saved on a microSD card, but we’ll not cover this subject in this tutorial.

 To send files via email, you should save them in the ESP8266 filesystem.
-You can use SPIFFS or LittleFS.
-To upload files to the filesystem using Arduino IDE, you need to install a Filesystem Uploader Plugin.
-Read one of the following tutorials and install the plugin depending on the filesystem you want to use:
+The library uses LittleFS by default.
+To upload files to the LittleFS using Arduino IDE, you need to install a Filesystem Uploader Plugin.
+Read the following tutorial to learn how to install and upload files to the ESP8266 filesystem:

 If you’re using VS Code + PlatformIO, follow the next tutorial to learn how to upload files to LittleFS: